-REQUIRED TO MEET NFPA RECOMMENDATION: SUGGESTED AREAS FOR INSTALLING ADDITIONAL CO ALARMS

-In a Single-level Home
+REQUIRED TO MEET NFPA RECOMMENDATIONS

+SUGGESTED AREAS FOR INSTALLING ADDITIONAL CO ALARMS In a Single-level Home: Install at least one CO Alarm near or within each separate sleeping

-- Install at least one CO Alarm near or within each separate sleeping - For added protection, install an additional CO Alarm at least 20 feet (6 meters) away from the furnace or fuel burning heat source.
+For added protection, install an additional CO Alarm at least 20 feet

+(6 meters) away from the furnace or fuel burning heat source

-In a Multi-level Home:
+- In a Multi-level Home:

-- Install at least one CO Alarm near or within each separate sleeping - For added protection, install at least one CO Alarm on each level of - · For added protection, install an additional CO Alarm at least 20 feet
+Install at least one CO Alarm near or within each separate sleeping For added protection, install at least one CO Alarm on each level of the home.
+If you have a basement, install that CO Alarm at the top of the basement stairs. - For added protection, install an additional CO Alarm at least 20 feet (6 meters) away from the furnace or fuel burning heat source.

 This unit should receive continuous electrical power.
+(The battery is meant for emergency back-up only).
 Choose an outlet where it cannot be accidentally unplugged or switched off by children.
 Keep small children away from the unit.
 Teach them not to play with it or unplug it.
 Explain what the alarms mean.

-WHERE CO ALARMS SHOULD NOT BE
+WHERE CO ALARMS SHOULD NOT BE INSTALLED